 The paradox is this: If you want to improve your relationship with a toxic partner, you have to be willing to leave that relationship if nothing changes.
 If you’re unwilling to do so, you have very limited power available to you.
 Your toxic partner will know ultimately, regardless of what they do, you really won’t leave.

-So before you attempt to confront a toxic partner, make sure your self-esteem and self-confidence are good enough for you to know that you will be all right if they end the relationship with you (or you end up having to end it with them).
-If you’re not there I strongly urge you to get therapeutic help and/or to join a co-dependency group.
+So before you attempt to confront a toxic partner, make sure your self-esteem and self-confidence are good enough for you to know that you will be alright if they end the relationship with you (or you have to end it with them).
+If you’re not there, I strongly urge you to get therapeutic help or join a co-dependency group.

 Actually, it is.
 Once again, you have to believe you deserve to be treated with courtesy, compassion, and respect in a relationship or you will not continue the relationship.

 When you first confront a toxic partner, you can expect that he or she will actually escalate their controlling behaviors.
 You have to be able to handle whatever they do.
 You have to stay calm and firm and simply repeat your request.
 If your partner refuses to change, consider separating from the relationship for 30 days.
 You should then talk with them again, repeat your requests, and let them know that you will not stay in the relationship if they continue their toxic behavior.
 If they once again refuse to change, you need to end the relationship.
 If they promise to change but relapse, repeat the cycle one more time.
 The bottom line: You can attempt to seriously improve a toxic relationship only if you’re prepared to leave it.

 A notable exception: I believe strongly in a “zero tolerance” policy for physical abuse.
 No matter how apologetic your partner is, if you’ve been physically abused you must separate from them immediately.
 If they then seek appropriate help and you have reasonable confidence that they will not physically abuse you again, you may consider whether or not you want to return to the relationship.